am2998/Arch-Lab/ArchLinux/README.md

 # Arch installation script

 > **Warning** ⚠️
 > This script **automatically delete existing partitions on disk**.
 Anyone who wants to use it should adjust according to their use case.
 This script was initially created for personal use, and i do not take responsibility for any damage or other issues that may arise from its use.
+For testing purposes, try first install-vm script for virtual machines.

 This script automates the installation of Arch Linux with a custom configuration.
 It includes setting up LUKS encryption, LVM, Btrfs, and various system configurations.